blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 Use the `TAB` key to autocomplete file, directory, and command names.

-Use the `UP` arrrow key to scroll through previous commands.
+Use the `UP` arrow key to scroll through previous commands.

 Use the `DOWN` arrow key to scroll forward through previous commands.